What Happened When Dylann Roof Asked Google For Information About Race?

 The first page of results also included an article published on the website The Root titled, "Open Letter to White People Who Are Obsessed With Black-on-Black Crime," and a link to a forum about "Black on White Crime" on the neo-Nazi site The Daily Stormer.

-"The two positions in the search results matter the most," says Epstein, who has studied click rates for search results.
+"The top two positions in the search results matter the most," says Epstein, who has studied click rates for search results.
 "The top two draw 50 percent of clicks, and the numbers go down from there, so what's at the top is extremely, extremely powerful."

 In NPR's test search, New Nation News was the second option, following a post from the conservative website dailywire.com.